House Flipping Tax in Canada

 How do you avoid house flipping tax in Canada?

 Hold for 365+ days (federal rule) or 730+ days in BC.
 Beyond 365 days, profits may qualify as capital gains — 50% inclusion rate on all capital gains (the proposed 2/3 rate above $250,000 was cancelled March 21, 2025).
 If selling within 365 days, qualify for a CRA life event exemption.
-Always maximize deductible expenses.
+Past 365 days, CRA still treats income-versus-capital as a question of fact based on your original intention.

 What is the house flipping tax in BC?

 BC's Home Flipping Tax (effective January 1, 2025) applies to net profit from sales within 730 days — 20% for sales within 365 days, declining by formula to 0% at 730 days.
 Applies in addition to federal income tax.
-Primary residences and qualifying life events are exempt.
+A primary residence is not exempt — BC allows a deduction of up to $20,000, and only with at least 365 consecutive days of ownership.
+Qualifying life events and certain other categories are genuine exemptions.

 Is there a house flipping tax in Ontario?